DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 GRE over IPSec

-- GRE (GENERIC ROUTING ENCAPSULATION) creates TUNNELS like IPSec, however it does not ENCRYPT the original packet, so it is NOT SECURE
+- GRE (GENERIC ROUTING ENCAPSULATION) creates tunnels like IPSec, however it does not encrypt the original packet, so it is NOT secure
-- However, it has the advantage of being able to encapsulate a WIDE variety of a LAYER 3 PROTOCOLS as well as BROADCAST and MULTICAST messages
+- However, it has the advantage of being able to encapsulate a WIDE variety of a LAYER 3 protocols as well as broadcast and multicast messages
-- To get the FLEXIBILITY of GRE with the SECURITY of IPSec, “GRE over IPSec” can be used
+- To get the flexibility of GRE with the SECURITY of IPSec, “GRE over IPSec” can be used
-- The original packet will be ENCAPSULATED by a GRE HEADER and a new IP HEADER, and then the GRE packet will be ENCRYPTED and ENCAPSULATED within an IPSec VPN HEADER and a NEW IP HEADER
+- The original packet will be ENCAPSULATED by a GRE header and a new IP header, and then the GRE packet will be encrypted and ENCAPSULATED within an IPSec VPN header and a NEW IP header

 ![image](https://github.com/psaumur/CCNA/assets/106411237/09c7da0c-debe-453e-822c-b97c0b8658ef)